-This guide focuses mainly on the end-user, who views the primary data and calculates model results.
+This guide focuses mainly on the end-user, who views the primary data, calculates model results, initiates new cases and makes limited extensions and editions to the configuration.
 A detailed description of the structure of the client application, the different viewers and the composers are, therefore, described.
 This user guide does not contain sufficient information for modelers to set up a new configuration or a new calculation scheme.
 For this purpose, we refer to the modeler's guide, describing the basics on how to configure a model with the GeoDMS.